- 1 What are Illinois Top 3 crops?

 - William Jennings Bryan orator, politician, Salem.

-What crop is Illinois known for?
+What food is Illinois known for?

 Illinois is a leading producer of soybeans, corn and swine.
 The state’s climate and varied soil types enable farmers to grow and raise many other agricultural commodities, including cattle, wheat, oats, sorghum, hay, sheep, poultry, fruits and vegetables.